 2Then David said, “I will show covenant loyalty to Hanun the son of Nahash just as his father showed covenant loyalty to me.”
 So David sent by the hand of his servants to comfort him concerning his father.
 So David’s servants came into the land of the children of Ammon.

-3But the officials of the children of Ammon said to Hanun their lord, “Do you think that David honors your father in that he has sent comforters to you?
-Has not David sent his servants to you to search the city, and to spy it out and to overthrow it?”
+3But the officials of the children of Ammon said to Hanun their lord, “Do you think that David is honoring your father in that he has sent comforters to you?
+Hasn’t David sent his servants to you to search the city, and to spy it out and to overthrow it?”

 4So Hanun took David’s servants and shaved off half of their beards and cut off their clothes in the middle, up to their buttocks, and sent them away.

 5When they told it to David, he sent messengers to meet them, for the men were greatly humiliated.
 The king said, “Stay at Jericho until your beards have grown, and then return.”